 Like photography, all writing is in the edit.

-When you fall into writer’s block which is a myth, by the way, feel free to move between devices, formats, and even different places in order to shake out of it.
+When you fall into writer’s block — a myth, by the way — you should move freely between devices, formats, and even different places in order to shake out of it.

 Repeat until it starts to feel done in your head.
 If it’s handwritten, type it into a computing device.
 When you are close to done, print it out on paper.
 Sit somewhere else with your favorite pen and edit your work harshly.
 If this piece is important, let someone else edit harshly.

 That’s right!
 Print it out and edit it in a different place altogether.
 Some writers think better to the hum of the coffee shop, JK Rowling included.
 Others need absolute silence, preferring to stare at a wall so that the only work to look at is the one being created in the mind’s eye.